-(2) 25% of the total shares subject to the option vested on September 1, 2021, and the remaining shares vest in 36 equal monthly installments thereafter, subject to continuous service as of each such vesting date.
-The total amount of shares originally subject to the option was 1,027,965.
+- (9) 25% of the total shares subject to the restricted stock award vested on June 15, 2021, and the remaining shares vest in 36 equal monthly installments thereafter, subject to continuous service as of each such vesting date.
+The total amount of shares initially subject to the restricted stock award was 358,680. - (10) 25% of the total shares subject to the option vested on January 31, 2023, and the remaining shares vest in 36 equal monthly installments thereafter, subject to continuous services as of each vesting date.